 Have Water Handy

 The body reacts to stress in different ways.
-If you feel anxious about delivering a speech in front of people, your throat might tighten up; a cup of water by your side allows you to take a moment, clear your throat, and continue on with the speech.
+If you feel anxious about delivering a speech in front of people, your throat might tighten up.
+A cup of water by your side allows you to take a moment, clear your throat, and continue with the speech.
 Additionally, it's a good idea to have tissues or a handkerchief nearby in case you tear up.

 Choose a Go-To Focal Point

 Find a spot on the furthest wall of the room and make that your go-to focal point.
 It might be an exit sign or a clock but look at your focal point when you have trouble looking at your audience - especially if the people close to you are getting emotional and you're afraid you might become emotional too.
 The other benefit to the focal point being at the furthest wall is that it will appear to your audience as though you're simply looking at the back row instead of staring at an exit sign or clock.